learn-co-curriculum/react-hooks-lists-and-keys/README.md

 }
 ```

-Try running this code in the browser to confirm it works &mdash; we've got a
+Try running this code in the browser to confirm it works — we've got a
 nice looking list going!

 But as you can already tell, our code isn't very DRY, and this approach